Ph.D. Fellows Program

 A Ph.D. with a difference

-The Watson Institute Ph.D.
-Fellows program supports Brown University Ph.D. candidates through a variety of funding and programming.
+The Watson School Ph.D.
+Fellows Program supports Brown University Ph.D. candidates through a variety of funding and programming.

 Who We Are